radicle-dev/radicle-upstream/DEVELOPMENT.md

   ✔ git push origin release-v0.0.11
   ✔ hub pull-request -p --no-edit

+Now fix up CHANGELOG.md if necessary and update QA.md to cover the latest changes in functionality.

-Now ask a peer to review the following pull request, but don't merge it just yet:
+When everything is in shape, ask a peer to review the pull request, but don't merge it via the GitHub UI:

   👉 https://github.com/radicle-upstream/pull/417

-To merge the pull request and finalize this release run:
+Finally, complete the release by running:

   👉 yarn release:finalize v0.0.11 417